 Reckless Fury

 Against someone using Reckless Fury, being a mage may be the best build.
 Ideally you want to paralyze them right at the onset.
 Hit them repeatedly until their health is at zero.
 It will condition them and when RF wears off, the DPS will finish them off (they can't die during).
 If they pop a poison pot, frostbite slows them down and reduces the buffed damage they do.
 They can't be stunned but paralyze isn't technically a stun.
 Option 3: and this is hard to time.
 RIGHT when RF starts, launch an Ice Spike.
-It must hit them before they start swinging and are doing the roar animation.
+It must hit them before they start swinging and while doing the roar animation.
 So basically, you have to cast Ice Spike right when they "cast" RF.
 It will stun them, but only then.
 It is pretty popular to use focusing Dodge to speed up the cooldown time for RF.
-DO NOT hit them during this dodge, and it does nothing.
-Even a harry bash timed into their dodge is counter intuitive
+DO NOT hit them during this dodge, as it does nothing.
+Even a harry bash timed into their dodge is counter intuitive.

 Absorb